mkolarek/mkolarek.github.io/cv.markdown

   Zalando SE
   _Sep 2015 - Jun 2016_

-  Backend developer in the A/B testing and personalization team at Zalando SE.
+  Backend engineer in the A/B testing and personalization team at Zalando SE.
 My main areas of work included monitoring (on system, application and business level) and implementing parts of services and stand-alone services.
 Tech stack includes Scala, Python, and various Amazon Web Services.

 - **Research Associate**
   Visage Technologies AB